International Institute of Air and Space Law

 Who is the Working Group made up of?

-The Working Group consists of members as well as observers and it is hosted by a Consortium of organisations from each continent.
+The Working Group consists of members as well as observers and is hosted by a Consortium of organisations from each continent.

 Members and Observers